Increasing the power, pace and relevance of our science

 Power: Scientists typically use only a tiny fraction of available data

-Pace: Users will have rapid access to huge, powerful data
+Pace: Users will have rapid access to huge, powerful research data

 Relevance: Our diverse patient population is ideal for testing the generalizability of our results